Can an Alcoholic Ever Drink Again?

 Let’s say you’ve been sober for a few years and you have recently started drinking.
 It may have started with a drink or two during get-togethers, and then you find yourself drinking more frequently and in larger quantities.
 It seems that you’re still under control but you’re afraid that you may end up going back to your old ways.

 When you experience withdrawal symptoms when stopping alcohol consumption, this can be a sign that it might be best to avoid drinking altogether.
 Talking to a medical professional can help decide if moderation is possible or if staying away from alcohol is the best choice.
-They can best advise potential risks and help you make the right decision.
+They can best advise potential risks and help you make the right decisions.

 Recovery after a relapse often means going through alcohol treatment again.
 You’ll be back to square one and participating in treatment programs to tackle alcohol use disorder (AUD).
 Joining support groups again is another great way to help you stay on track and receive additional support from others who understand what you’re going through.